samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `baseURL` (*Type inferred from the provided value*): The API URL to target.
+* `baseURL` (string; *Type inferred from the provided string value*): The API URL to target.
 Console display name: "API Base URL".
-* `licenseKey` (*Type inferred from the provided value*): Your SEON license key.
+* `licenseKey` (string; *Type inferred from the provided string value*): Your SEON license key.
 For help, see the SEON REST API documentation.
 Console display name: "License Key".

 Example: